Saint Olaf

-Pope Alexander III confirmed Olaf's local canonisation in 1164, making him a recognised saint of the Catholic Church and started to be known as Rex Perpetuus Norvegiae – eternal king of Norway.
-Following the Reformation he was a commemorated historical figure among some members of the Lutheran and Anglican Communions.
+Pope Alexander III confirmed Olaf's local canonisation in 1164, making him a recognised saint of the Catholic Church, and Olaf started to be known as Rex Perpetuus Norvegiae – eternal king of Norway.
+Following the Reformation, he was a commemorated historical figure among some members of the Lutheran and Anglican Communions.

 The saga of Olav Haraldsson and the legend of Olaf the Saint became central to a national identity.
 Especially during the period of romantic nationalism, Olaf was a symbol of Norwegian independence and pride.
 Saint Olaf is symbolised by the axe in Norway's coat of arms and Olsok (29 July) is still his day of celebration.
 Many Christian institutions with Scandinavian links as well as Norway's Order of St. Olav are named after him.